 Last weekend was our first camping trip of the season!
+I gifted a mens duffle bag to my husband since he does not have a bag for weekend trips yet.
 We visited Caney Creek RV Resort in Harriman, TN.
 The campground is on Watts Bar Lake and is easily accessible from I-40 and Roane State Highway (Hwy 70).
 We were camping with my parents, who arrived in their own fifth wheel and camped a few sites down from us.

 What should have been a short hour-long drive turned into a fiasco of fighting construction traffic on the interstate, but we made it, got set up, and walked down to my parents' camper in a light misting rain.